tolgaerok/tolga-scripts/NIXOS/NIXOS-23-05/KDE/core/modules/system-tweaks/kernel-tweaks/READ_ME.txt

-The provided configuration in this snippet is specific to various kernel settings using sysctl parameters, particularly focusing on network and memory-related optimizations.
+The provided, configuration in this snippet is specific to various kernel settings using sysctl parameters, particularly focusing on network and memory-related optimizations.

 1. `kernel.sysrq`: Enables the SysRQ key for rebooting the machine properly if it freezes.